 Exteriors can be deceiving.
 When you arrive on the street, the entrance to Le Riad Yasmine is understated and easily missed, with the exception of a small sign.
 Once you pass through the modest entrance, a long tiled hallway with elegant curtains, rugs, and cushioned seating areas greets you.
 You’ll find the front desk casually situated in the corner and perhaps the owners, Alice or Gabriel, will welcome you.
-You’ll also likely be greeted by the resident cat, Bowie, who is a pleasure seeker to the max.
+You’ll also likely be greeted by the pleasure-seeking resident cat, Bowie.

-To get away from the buzz of Marrakech, you can either luxuriate in the oasis of the pool or feel like you’re away from it all on the rooftop terrace.
+To get away from the buzz of Marrakech, you can either luxuriate in the oasis of the pool or feel like you’re away from it all on Le Riad Yasmine’s rooftop terrace.
 The rooftop has sweeping views of the Marrakech rooftops and provides an unparalleled spot for sunset.
 This is also where you will enjoy your assorted and beautifully presented breakfast in the mornings.

 Speaking of food, you can reserve to have lunch or dinner at the riad.
 Prepared by their fabulous in-house chef, you can (and should) enjoy at least one traditional Moroccan meal here.
 Maybe by this point you’re already sick of chicken tajine.
 I understand.
 I’ve been there.
 But sitting poolside for dinner was lovely and should be taken advantage of at least once.
 Each dish served was delectable and the entire staff is so accommodating and attentive.

 Although Marrakech seems large, the medina is a compact maze of meandering alleyways and although getting lost is easy, it’s relatively quick to walk practically anywhere.